pnp/sp-dev-samples/README.md

 Node js application that allows to receive, display the webhooks and sending them through Socket.IO, you can easily deploy it on Azure.
+The index page displays the last 6 webhooks received:

 ![Azure Node JS Web Application](NodeJSApp.PNG)